 These data are from the Injuries, Illnesses, and Fatalities program.
 To learn more, see "Employer-reported Workplace Injuries and Illnesses — 2018."

-Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, Work injuries and illnesses resulting in visits to medical treatment facilities on the Internet at http://www.bls.gov/opub/ted/2020/work-injuries-and-illnesses-resulting-in-visits-to-medical-treatment-facilities.htm (visited August 09, 2020).
+Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, Work injuries and illnesses resulting in visits to medical treatment facilities at https://www.bls.gov/opub/ted/2020/work-injuries-and-illnesses-resulting-in-visits-to-medical-treatment-facilities.htm (visited December 01, 2023).